Text by Agata Kik

 This will show how the body automatically responds to sonic vibrations, with no need for the reason to get involved for the human to function.
 In contrast, in the example of the work by Ana Gutieszca, it is a matter that later turns into sound, as a silent two-dimensional drawing is developed into sounding.

 The drawing that goes beyond the non-spoken pictorial language communicates through sonic elements here.
 Such sonification of visual communication results in a shared experience instead of an isolated act of looking.

-The fact that sound is an intrinsic part of the body, AJA expresses by collapsing the limits between the visual and the sonic.
+Because sound is an intrinsic part of the body, AJA expresses by collapsing the limits between the visual and the sonic.
 In her performance, screaming and body movement mutually energise each other.
-This brings to mind also the fact that embodied sound is a huge part of a ritualistic practice.
+This also brings to mind that embodied sound is a huge part of ritualistic practice.
 For example, the collective UKAEA recreates a ritual framework and embodies sonic vibrations, reminding the viewer how the physical influences the psyche.
-On the other hand, the example of ritual noise by Tasos Stamou, questions the potential of electronic equipment to generate spirituality.
+On the other hand, the example of ritual noise by Tasos Stamou questions the potential of electronic equipment to generate spirituality.

 To return to the science theme, the work, A Conjecture On Space, by Katie McCallum + Karl M V Waugh, responds most directly to this festival edition’s subject.
 It is a sculptural and audio-visual artwork that physically explores mathematics and its relationships to paper, chalk, blackboard and, of course, the voice of a school professor.

 To end on an educational note, for those willing to learn more about the idea behind the festival themes, there will be a number of talks on topics including synaesthesia, ancient dance and music or art and science of psychoacoustic ambiguities.